Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Can you go above or below this temperature to satisfy your partner?

-(It rarely goes below 70 degrees in Barranquilla and many women even find sub-tropical climates or an air-conditioned room to be cold.
-At night such women may want to sleep with clothes, while you prefer they wear no clothes.)
+(Many places in Colombia do not go below 70 degrees and some women even find subtropical climates or an air-conditioned room to be cold.
+At night such women may want to sleep in clothes, while you prefer they wear no clothes.)

 If I were to move to Colombia (or select a country) in the next year or two, how would you feel about that?